 The Foundation’s grantmaking spans several areas of interest:

 • Expanding access to vital services and enrichment opportunities throughout Massachusetts.

 • Advancing understanding of the biological basis of health and illness.

 • Supporting the global Jewish community and Israel.

 These issues are complicated, requiring new and creative thinking and persistence over time.
 With a commitment to learning and assessing impact, these categories and strategies may evolve, but the dedication to applying best practices in philanthropy will remain unchanged.

-The Foundation is in an exciting period of growth, in addition to the Program Manager, the Foundation is expanding its team to include a new Director of Strategy and Learning, a Senior Grants Officer and two new Analyst positions.
+The Foundation is in an exciting period of growth; in addition to the Grants Analyst, the Foundation is hiring for a Senior Grants Officer, and is adding a new Analyst and Director for Strategy and Learning, as well as a Program Manager to support Local Initiatives and Partnerships.

-The salary range for this exempt position is expected to be $115,000 – $145,000 depending on prior experiences and skills.
-Comprehensive benefits for this position include paid leave, health and dental insurance with a flexible spending account and dependent benefits, a transit account, and a 403(b) retirement plan.
+The salary range for this exempt position is $85,000 – $110,000 depending on prior experiences and skills.
+Comprehensive benefits for this position include paid leave, health and dental insurance with a flexible spending account and dependent benefits, a transit account, and a 403(b)-retirement plan.
 The Foundation is committed to professional growth and development for all employees, and to the continued learning and practice required as an organization to build and foster a diverse, equitable, and inclusive workplace.

 All Foundation employees are required to be vaccinated for COVID-19 as well as boosted, and the Foundation will require any new employees to be fully vaccinated and boosted by their date of hire as well, absent a medical or religious accommodation as approved by the Foundation.